Jackyjjc/p2p-monopoly-money/ARCHITECTURE.md

 - **GamePage** manages real-time transactions.
 - **GameEndedPage** or an ended-game view presents final results.

-Each page and component leverages the global `GameContext`, with the `PeerService` and `GameService` as underlying layers for synchronization and business logic.
+Each page and component leverages the global `GameContext`, with the `PeerService` as underlying layers for synchronization and business logic.
 This approach should help maintain a clear separation of concerns, making future expansions and feature additions (e.g., additional transaction types, custom UI themes, or advanced error handling) more straightforward.